beast-dev/doc/tutorials/influenza_phylodynamics/influenza_phylodynamics_tutorial.md

 Double-click on the row of the table (but not on Partition Name) to display the actual sequence alignment:

+{% include image.html file="fig2.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

 By default all the taxa are assumed to have a date of zero (i.e. the sequences are assumed to be sampled at the same time).
 In this case, the sequences have been sampled from the H1N1/09 epidemic between March and May 2009.
 To set these dates switch to the ‘Tips’ panel using the tabs at the top of the window:

+{% include image.html file="fig3.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

 Select the box labelled ‘Use tip dates’.
 The actual sampling in fractional years is encoded in the name of each taxon and we could simply edit the value in the ‘Date’ column of the table to reflect these.
 However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to use the ‘Guess Dates’ button at the top of the ‘Data’ panel.
 Clicking this will make a dialog box appear:

+{% include image.html file="fig4.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

 This operation attempts to guess what the dates are from information contained within the taxon names.
 It works by trying to find a numerical field within each name.
 If the taxon names contain more than one numerical field then you can specify how to find the one that corresponds to the date of sampling.
 You can (1) specify the order that the date field comes (e.g., first, last or various positions in between) or (2) specify a prefix (some characters that come immediately before the date field in each name) and the order of the field, or (3) define a regular expression (REGEX).

 When parsing a number, you can ask BEAUti to add a fixed value to each guessed date.
-For example, the value ``1900'' can be added to turn the dates from 2 digit years to 4 digit.
-Any dates in the taxon names given as ``00'' would thus become ``1900''.
-However, if these ‘00’ or ‘01’, etc. represent sequences sampled in 2000, 2001, etc., ‘2000’ needs to be added to those.
-This can be achieved by selecting the “unless less than: ..” and “..in which case add:..” option adding for example 2000 to any date less than 10.
+For example, the value `1900` can be added to turn the dates from 2 digit years to 4 digit.
+Any dates in the taxon names given as `00` would thus become `1900`.
+However, if these `00` or `01`, etc. represent sequences sampled in 2000, 2001, etc., `2000` needs to be added to those.
+This can be achieved by selecting the `unless less than: ..` and `..in which case add:..` options adding for example 2000 to any date less than 10.
 These operations are not necessary in our case since the dates are fully specified at the end of the sequence names.
 There is also an option to parse calendar dates and one for calendar dates with various precisions.
 For the H1N1/09 sequences you can keep the default ‘Defined just by its order’ and select 'last' from the drop-down menu for the order and press ‘OK’.
 The dates will appear in the appropriate column of the main window.
 You can then check these and edit them manually as required.
 At the top of the window you can set the units that the dates are given in (years, months, days) and whether they are specified relative to a point in the past (as would be the case for years such as 2009) or backwards in time from the present (as in the case of radiocarbon ages).

+{% include image.html file="fig5.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

-The “Height” column lists the ages of the tips relative to time 0 (in our case 2009.403).
+The `Height` column lists the ages of the tips relative to time 0 (in our case 2009.403).
 The Precision column allows specifying with what precision the sampling time is know.
 To include taxa only known up to the year of sampling for example (e.g., 2009), a precision of 1 year can be set and the age of those tips can be integrated over the time interval of 1 year using the Tip date sampling option at the bottom left of the Tips panel.

 #### Setting the substitution model